bblette1/bblette1.github.io/_publications/JASACA-1.md

 ---
-title: "Post-randomization Biomarker Effect Modification in an HIV Vaccine Clinical Trial"
+title: "Post-randomization Biomarker Effect Modification in an HIV Vaccine Clinical Trial*"
 collection: publications
 permalink: /publication/JASACA-1
 date: 2019-05-01
-venue: 'Journal of the American Statistical Association: Applications and Case Studies (in revision)'
 paperurl: 'https://arxiv.org/pdf/1811.03930.pdf'
 ---

+Journal of the American Statistical Association: Applications and Case Studies (in revision)

+### Abstract

 While the HVTN 505 trial showed no overall efficacy of the tested vaccine to prevent HIV infection over placebo, previous studies, biological theories, and the finding